jiannejose/perth/readme.md

 I also used BEM (Block Element Modifier) to add maintainability and reusability to the code.

+## Technologies I Used

+I used Gulp.js as my css compiler so that I don't need to use a separate compiler for my JS.

+By the way, we usually don't upload dist folder but I did so I can host this to Github pages. :)

 ## Source

 This is a free flat web design from [Blaz Robar](http://blazrobar.com/free-psd-website-templates/freebie-psd-perth-free-flat-web-design/).